BuildForSDGCohort2/Team-253-Group-A-Backend/README.md

 If you want to check all the reported spots, by you and other users, then go to the menu section and click on `Spots`.

-If you instead want to see only spots that have Covi-19 trash in them, then navigate to the `COVID-19` section in the menu.
+If you instead want to see only spots that have Covid-19 trash in them, then navigate to the `COVID-19` section in the menu.

+Also, you can manage your account either with the edit or the delete by accessing `Your account` section.

 ### Step 4: Tour the app